Craig Williams (British politician): Parliamentary career

 Williams was appointed Parliamentary Private Secretary to his former boss, Steve Barclay, the Chief Secretary to the Treasury.
 He also joined the International Trade Select Committee and European Statutory Instruments Committee.
 In addition, he chaired the All Party Parliamentary Groups on Wales in the World and International Trade and Investment.
 In November 2020 it was alleged that Williams was napping on the parliamentary benches, and a social media clip suggested that he was not paying attention, or even sleeping.
 Williams said this was due to a partial deafness in one ear, which he confirmed during a speech on the British Sign Language Bill.
 In 2022, Williams resigned from his position as Parliamentary Private Secretary, having lost confidence in the Prime Minister, Boris Johnson.

-Williams was sworn in as a Privy Counsellor in November 2023, entitling him to the style The Right Honourable for life.
+Williams was sworn in as a Privy Counsellor in November 2023, entitling him to the style The Right Honourable He was removed as a Privy Councillor on 8 July 2026 following his conviction.

 On 12 June 2024, a governmental betting scandal, involving other members of the Conservative Party, began when it became known that Williams had placed a £100 bet on a July date for the 2024 general election, three days before a July date was announced.
 The bet was referred to the Gambling Commission to determine whether Williams had placed the bet based on confidential information, which could constitute a criminal offence.
 Williams apologised for the bet, but neither he nor Sunak would answer whether he had inside information.
 The Gambling Commission wrote to Sunak about Williams.
 Foreign Secretary David Cameron said that Williams's bet on the election was "very foolish".
 On 25 June 2024, the Conservative Party announced it would be withdrawing support for Williams and would no longer devote resources to his campaign and that should he be elected he would not be granted the Conservative whip.
-Due to ballots already being printed and sent out in early voting, Williams would remain listed as the Conservative Party candidate for Montgomeryshire and Glyndŵr.
+Due to ballots already being printed and sent out in early voting, Williams remained listed as the Conservative Party candidate for Montgomeryshire and Glyndŵr.